nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all tasks by tag
-2. KoolToDoManager prompts for name of tag
+2. Burdens prompts for name of tag
 3. User inputs name of tag
-4. KoolToDoManager executes command <br>
+4. Burdens executes command <br>
 Use case ends.

 **Extensions**

 3a.
 Name of tag does not exist

-> KoolToDoManager shows an error message <br>
+> Burdens shows an error message <br>
   Use case resumes at step 2

 {More to be added}